20+ Up-to-date Affiliate Marketing Statistics for 2023

 For businesses with a small marketing budget, affiliate marketing is an obvious choice.

-3. Almost 40% of all affiliate commissions in the United States are earned through content/blogs
+4. Almost 40% of all affiliate commissions in the United States were earned through content/blogs in 2020

 The most challenging part of affiliate marketing as a publisher is building an initial profitable audience.